sonic-net/DASH/Documentation/dash-hld.md

 The overall requirement is to **optimize network SMART Programmable Technologies performance**, and **leverage commodity hardware technology** to achieve **10x or even 100x stateful connection performance**.
 - With the help of network hardware vendors, create an open forum that capitalizes on the use of **programmable networking hardware** including SmartNICs, SmartToRs, SmartAppliances.
 - Optimize **stateful L4** performance and connection scale by 10x or even 100x when compared to implementations that make extensive use of software.
 As host networking in the cloud is performed at L4 the resulting performance improvements should be truly significant.
 - Microsoft Azure will integrate and deploy DASH solutions to ensure that scale, monitoring, reliability, availability and constant innovation are proven and hardened.
-It should be noted that innovations for **in-service software upgrades** (ISSU) and **high availability** (HA) are key tenets of the DASH charter that will also be battle hardened.
+It should be noted that innovations for **in-service software upgrades** (ISSU) and **high availability** (HA) are key tenets of the DASH charter.

 ## Architecture